troy-yu-cheng/assignment04/README.md

 # assignment04
-assignment04 for intro2ds spr 2025
+ggplots for the population data